GrimReaper2654/Taj-Game/README.md

 A person (TOM-A-HAWK THE TERRORIST) wakes up in the depth of Henry Bird's dungeon and struggles to escape.
 Along the way, he will fight many iconic characters like the almighty Henry Bird, the most dangerous terrorist, responsible for millions of deaths worldwide, Widjaja the terrorist and the CEO of Maceline™, the spedlord known as Mace.

 ## Disclaimer:
-All the characters are entirely fictional and any resemlblences to people in real life are purely ~~intentional~~ coincidental.
+All the characters are entirely fictional and any resemlblances to people in real life are purely ~~intentional~~ coincidental.